-Below you will find links to all our country profiles, to help you better understand the beans behind every bar we sell.
+We try to explore countries’ diverse contributions to the craft chocolate world, to help you better understand the makers, growers and beans behind every bar we sell.

 Where it all started.
 Still the second largest cocoa-growing region, Theobroma cacao is cultivated in most tropical countries in South America.

 In Ecuador, cacao is considered an important part of the national character.
 The country’s signature cocoa varietal, ‘Arriba Nacional’, makes up a lot of the output.
 Read more about a recent archaeological discovery, why the national cocoa beans are under threat, and what you can do about it.